 We do not engage in targeted marketing activities including but not limited to device finger printing, profiling, and/or cross device tracking.

 Credit Card Information

-Our Sites use third parties for web analytics services, including Google Analytics, to collect Technical Information.
+Our Sites use third parties for web analytics services to collect Technical Information.
 See our FAQ for a current listing of such third parties.
 These third parties do or may use “cookies” or similar technologies, which are text files placed on your computer, to help analyze how you use a Site.
-The information generated by the cookie about your use of a Site (including your IP address) will be transmitted to and stored by these service providers servers.
-They will use this information for the purpose of evaluating your use of a Site, compiling reports on website activity for website operators and providing other services relating to website activity and Internet usage.
+The information generated by the cookie about your use of a Site (including your IP address) will be transmitted to and stored by these service providers’ servers.
+They will use this information for the purpose of evaluating your use of a Site, compiling reports on website activity for website operators, and providing other services relating to website activity and Internet usage.
 They may also transfer this information to third parties where required to do so by law, or where such third parties process the information on their behalf.
-You may refuse and block the use of all of our (and third party) cookies by selecting the appropriate settings on your browser.
+You may refuse and block the use of all of our (and third-party) cookies by selecting the appropriate settings on your browser.

 Our DNS entries are signed using DNSSEC, so that if you use a DNS resolver that validates DNSSEC signatures, you can be assured that the site you are reaching is in fact published by ISC.

-The Sites contain links to other sites, organizations and resources.
+The Sites contain links to other sites, organizations, and resources.
 Please be aware that we cannot be and are not responsible for the privacy or security practices of such other sites.
-We encourage you, when you leave our Site(s), to read the privacy statements of those other sites that collect personally identifiable information and have up-to date security and anti-virus software on all of your devices.
+We encourage you, when you leave our Site(s), to read the privacy statements of those other sites that collect personally identifiable information, and to have up-to date security and anti-virus software on all of your devices.
 This Privacy Statement applies only to the Sites.